Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Empirical Application

 The empirical analysis uses a panel of publicly listed firms compiled from FactSet, with quarterly observations from 2015 Q2 through 2022 Q1.
 The initial sample includes 945 firms, yielding a short panel of 945 cross-sectional units over 28 quarters (totalling 26,460 firm-quarter observations).

-In our analysis, we categorize the eleven GICS sectors into five broader groups: Cyclicals (Consumer Discretionary, Materials, Industrials, Real Estate), Defensives (Health Care, Consumer Staples, Utilities), Growth \& Innovation (Information Technology, Communication Services), Financials, and Energy.
-This classification reflects the economic sensitivities of these sectors, as identified by MSCI.
+In our analysis, we categorize the eleven Global Industry Classification Standard sectors (GICS hereafter) into five broader groups: Cyclicals (Consumer Discretionary, Materials, Industrials, Real Estate), Defensives (Health Care, Consumer Staples, Utilities), Growth \& Innovation (Information Technology, Communication Services), Financials, and Energy.
+This classification reflects the economic sensitivities of these sectors, as identified by Morgan Stanley Capital International (MSCI hereafter).
 Specifically, MSCI's Cyclical and Defensive Sectors Indexes classify sectors based on their performance correlation with the business cycle, using the OECD Composite Leading Indicator.
 According to MSCI, sectors like Consumer Discretionary, Materials, Industrials, Real Estate, Information Technology, Communication Services, and Financials are considered cyclical due to their positive correlation with economic expansions.
 Conversely, sectors such as Health Care, Consumer Staples, Utilities, and Energy are deemed defensive, exhibiting resilience during economic downturns.
-By adopting this grouping, we aim to capture the nuanced behaviors of these sectors in relation to macroeconomic conditions, facilitating a more informed analysis of sectoral dynamics.
-This classification can be found in table \ref{tab:sector_groups}.
+By adopting this grouping, we aim to capture the nuanced behaviours of these sectors in relation to macroeconomic conditions, facilitating a more informed analysis of sectoral dynamics.
+This classification can be found in Table \ref{tab:sector_groups}.

-Following the CSRD definition of a ‘large undertaking’ (Directive 2022/2464/EU, Art.
+Following the Corporate Sustainability Reporting Directive definition (CSRD hereon) of a ‘large undertaking’ (Directive 2022/2464/EU, Art.
 3 Pt 4) and the 250-employee threshold used in EU and UK gender-pay-gap statutes, we restrict the sample to firms whose time-average workforce is at least 250 employees over the sample horizon to ensure they fall under harmonized disclosure regimes.
 The restriction yields $n=901$ firms and a total of $N=25,228$ firm-quarter observations.